alig2039/project5_squark_back/README.md

 ## Testing

-Validation of .js and .jsx files to detect syntax errors automtically done by Code Editor and interpretor when running npm start locally.
+As frontend functionality is supported by the backend API, testing of the frontend features also tests the expected functionality of the API in it's ability to provide a seamless and error free user experience.

+As such the same frontend tests are carried over to test backend functionality.

-### Testing User Stories from User Experience (UX) Section
+### Testing Frontend User Stories from User Experience (UX) Section

 -   ### Anonymous/Unregistered/First time User Goals